Man City humbles Man United 3-0 in the Premier League, Liverpool back on top

 Salah’s goal came in the fifth minute of stoppage time and he took sole possession of fourth place in all-time Premier League scorers.
 The Egyptian is now on 188 goals — behind Alan Shearer (260), Harry Kane (213) and Wayne Rooney (208).

-Late joy for Liverpool was yet more late pain for Burnley.
-The newly promoted side lost 3-2 against Manchester United in its last game — also from a stoppage-time penalty.
+Late joy for Liverpool was yet more late pain for Burnley after the newly promoted side lost 3-2 against Manchester United in its last game.

 Relief for Slot